Tutorial Guide

 http://localhost:3000/auth?privateCode=*********

-, authentication succeeded.
-The generated token is in data.token
+If the success field in the JSON response is true, authentication succeeded.
+The generated token is in data.token.

 {